 Emerging markets funds purchase a broad and diverse group of securities associated with emerging markets, including frontier markets (emerging market countries in an earlier stage of development).
 Investments in emerging markets may be more likely to experience political turmoil or rapid changes in market or economic conditions than more developed countries.
 Additional restrictions may be imposed under other conditions.
-Frontier market countries generally have smaller economies or less developed capital markets and, as a result, the risks of investing in emerging market countries are magnified in frontier market countries.
+Frontier market countries generally have smaller economies or less-developed capital markets and, as a result, the risks of investing in emerging market countries are magnified in frontier market countries.

 The non-U.S. developed market fund invests primarily in a diversified portfolio of non-U.S. equity securities.
+At December 31, 2020, this portfolio included 69 stocks, representing 22 countries.
 At December 31, 2019, this portfolio included 68 stocks, representing 23 countries.
-At December 31, 2018, this portfolio included 69 stocks, representing 24 countries.
-Equities in non-U.S. developed markets accounted for 79.8% and 75% of the portfolio, with emerging markets accounting for 20.2% and 25.0%, at December 31, 2019 and 2018, respectively.
+Equities in non-U.S. developed markets accounted for 79.1% and 79.8% of the portfolio, with emerging markets accounting for 20.9% and 20.2%, at December 31, 2020 and 2019, respectively.

-The U.S. Small-Cap equity funds invests in a broad and diverse group of readily marketable common stocks of U.S. small-cap companies.
+The U.S. Small-Cap equity fund invests in a broad and diverse group of readily marketable common stocks of U.S. small-cap companies.
 Securities of small companies are often less liquid than those of large companies and this could make it difficult to sell a small company security at a desired time or price.
 As a result, small company stocks may fluctuate relatively more in price.
 In general, smaller capitalization companies are also more vulnerable than larger companies to adverse business or economic developments and they may have more limited resources.